RonT23/WSN/README.md

 TM/ TC and data transmission utilize three virtual TCP/IP over HTTP links, following a server-client approach keeping the design as simple and efficient as possible.

 Figure 2 depicts the architecture of the monitoring units and Table 1 contains the sensors employed and their basic characteristics.
-The code for the controller can be found in `/station/wsn_main.ino`.
+The code for the controller can be found at `/station/wsn_main.ino`.
 In `/station/hardware_kicad.rar` you can find the design of the custom adapter board implemented to interface the Arduino Mega board, with the GSM/GPRS SIM900 shield, the sensors and the power lines respectively in a structured and well-organized manner.

 **Table 1** - The COTS sensors
 | Parameter     | Range           | Accuracy/ Resolution | Device/ Component |